Glas Isar: Name change and range expansion

-The name change was accompanied by the appearance of a 3-door station wagon variant which was branded as the "Glas Isar K600" or "Glas Isar K700, according to engine size.
+The name change was accompanied by the appearance of a three-door station wagon variant which was branded as the Glas Isar K600 or K700, according to engine size.

 Teething troubles

 Early "big Goggomobils" suffered from serious reliability issues, suggesting an excessively rushed development schedule.
 The aluminium castings that formed the motor housings deformed at high operating temperatures leading to a doubling of the fuel consumption.
-Even more alarmingly, until the manufacturer inserted extra strengthening sections under the floor, the body flexed on bumpy roads so much that small cracks appeared and, in extreme cases, the panoramic windscreen popped out of its frame.
+Even more alarmingly, until the manufacturer inserted extra strengthening sections under the floor, the body flexed so much on bumpy roads that small cracks appeared and, in extreme cases, the panoramic windscreen would pop out of its frame.
 Teething troubles on the early T600 and T700 models burdened the manufacturer with high warranty costs and severely damaged the reputation of Glas cars in the market place.

 Facelift

 The only significant facelift was revealed in August 1960.
-The cars grew an extra 25 mm (1 inch) in length, apparently to accommodate the slightly more prominent rear lights.
+The cars grew an extra 25 mm in length, apparently to accommodate the slightly more prominent rear lights.
 The option of chrome plated bumpers was added in order to comply with a request made by the US importer.
 The rear lights were still vertically mounted on the corners of the car underneath little tail fins, but they now became larger and took on a rectangular shape, simpler than hitherto.
-The rear bumper was reshaped to accommodate the larger lights and the handle for the boot/ trunk lid was repositioned, along with the light that illuminated the rear license plate.
-The rear roof was reshaped to allow for a much larger rear window which followed contemporary styling trends and expanded the view out.
+The rear bumper was reshaped to accommodate the larger lights and the handle for the bootlid was repositioned, along with the light that illuminated the rear license plate.
+The rear roof was reshaped to allow for a much larger rear window which followed contemporary styling trends and increased visibility.

-Buyers of the smaller engined Isar T600 saw the claimed maximum power output reduced from to 15 kW (20 PS) to, 14 kW (19 PS).
-Curiously the claimed maximum speed of the T600 nevertheless increased to 105 km/h (65 mph).
+Buyers of the smaller engined Isar T600 saw the claimed maximum power output reduced from to 20 to 19 PS.
+Curiously the claimed maximum speed of the T600 nevertheless increased to 105 km/h.
 In September 1959 the design of the carburetor had been changed and the supplier switched from Bing to Solex.
 In 1960, possibly reflecting the increasing minimum octane levels of available fuels, the compression ratio was raised slightly, and the reduction in claimed power also coincided with one of the two changes to the lower gear ratios implemented during the car's life.

 There was no significant facelift between 1960 and 1965, but towards the end of the production run, the car acquired a black synthetic leather covering on the dashboard.
 In the final cars, the Isar's original seats and steering wheel were replaced by those from the newer and slightly larger Glas 1004.

+Glas Isar Ranch

+At the behest of the Italian Glas importer, Fattori & Montani S.p.A., Pietro Frua designed a beach car on the Isar 700's underpinnings in 1964.
+It was a typical beach car design, with no doors, four seats, semi-exposed wheels, and a rudimentary canvas hood.
+The first example was displayed at Frua's stand at the 1964 Turin Motor Show.
+Only three examples were built, with the third one ending up as Frua's personal car.